 The Log Book system is a low stress method of obtaining a license and approximately 75% to 80% of learner's use this method.

-This system is a structured training program that requires students to complete a list of set competencies and review's during lessons.
+This system is a structured training program that requires students to complete a list of set competencies and reviews during lessons.
 Once these have been completed and verified by your instructor, you will be issued with a certificate of competency.

 As an alternative to the Log Book System, some students may wish to attempt a Government test, also known as a "one off test".
 The Government test can be taken at any time once the student is confident they have had enough practice.
 The student must be at least 17 years of age and must have held a learners license for at least 12 months (6 months if they are over 25) before they can take this test.
+You must have 100 hours recorded including a minimum of 10 night hours in the logbook (50 hours including a minimum of 5 night hours if over 25 when issued with your ACT learner's license).
+This system is a structured training program that requires students to complete a list of set competencies and reviews during lessons.

 We advise students that choose to take a government test to book a lesson with an instructor at least 2 weeks beforehand.
 This will allow enough time for students to correct any problems the instructor may find and allow time to practice.